-Kiwanis Camp Casey is a week long summer camp for children ages 6-17 who have physical disabilities.
-It is provided by the North Central of Seattle Kiwanis Club and all staffing, nurses and counselors volunteer to help create “the best week of the year” for our campers.
+Kiwanis Camp Casey is a week-long summer camp for children ages 6-17 who have physical disabilities.
+It is provided by the North Central of Seattle Kiwanis Club and all staffing, nurses, and counselors volunteer to help create “the best week of the year” for our campers.
 Camp is located next to Fort Casey State Park on Whidbey Island in the old WWII army barracks (now owned by SPU).
 Transportation to and from Camp is provided from the North Seattle area.
-For over 75 years the Seattle North Central Kiwanis Club have fully funded the camp, so it is free of charge!
+For over 75 years the Seattle North Central Kiwanis Club has fully funded the camp, so it is free of charge!
 Click here to learn more about Camp Casey.

 North Central Kiwanis Memorial Fund Tuition Scholarship

-Are you or were you a Camp Casey Counselor or Nurse?
+Are you or were you a Camp Casey Counselor or Camper?
 Are you still in school?
-If you answered yes, then plan to apply in August, or sooner, for the North Central Kiwanis Memorial Fund Scholarship!
+If you answered yes, then we encourage you to apply for the North Central Kiwanis Memorial Fund Scholarship!
 Applicants must be students currently enrolled in an accredited program at a college, university, or technical program.
-Or, in the case of our nurses who need to continue their education updates for licensure, enrollment in an accredited continuing education class or program.

-Application deadline is: August 31, 2016.
-Completed applications along with a photo of yourself must be submitted as attachments via e-mail to: email@example.com.
-Winning applicants will be notified and awarded funding directly to your school program by the end of September.
+The application deadline has now passed, but we plan on opening up another application cycle next year.
+Winning applicants for 2020 will be notified and awarded funding directly to your school program by the end of September.
 Scholarship recipients will be invited, to attend our evening meeting the last Thursday in September for the award announcement.
-Download the application here: 2016 scholarship application.
+If you have any questions about the process, you can contact: firstname.lastname@example.org.

 North Central Kiwanis Memorial Fund Mission Statement (DBA Kiwanis Camp Casey)